erento/angular-lazy-responsive-images/readme.md

 		url: 'http://example.com/image.jpg'
 	},
 	{
-		media: '(max-width: 468px)',
+		media: '(max-width: 467px)',
 		url: 'http://example.com/some_other_image.jpg'
 	}
 ];
 ```

+#### Custimization

-`loadingTpl` - reference to `ng-template` as shown in the example above.
+`loadingTpl` - shown during loading.
+Reference to `ng-template` as shown in the example above.
+`errorTpl` -  shown if image fails to load.
+Reference to `ng-template` as shown in the example above.